Saeven/zf3-circlical-autowire/README.md

 In this mode, annotations are not scanned.
 Instead, the config file you created in dev mode is automatically merged with your Zend Framework's routes/route config to create a 'traditional' scenario where routes are hardcoded.
 Zero module overhead.

+ **Important Note: When actuated via the console, it will behave as though it were in production mode**

 > I hope you like this module, you can reach out on freenode's #zftalk or @Saeven on Twitter!
 All PRs considered!